Carreau/carreau.github.io/posts/scientific-python-on-m1-macbook-pro.md/index.md

 For the projects I'm currently working on I'll probably need to get both a native (Apple silicon), and intel version of conda.

 Fortunately both Miniforge and Miniconda can be installed under different path, which I did.
-I know have tweaked my `.zshrc` to activate either one or the other conda depending on the current value of `arch`
+I know have tweaked my `.zshrc` to activate either one or the other conda depending on the current value of `arch.

 ```
+# in .zshrc wrap the lines added by miniconda/miniforge with:
 if [ $(arch) = 'i386' ]; then
 	...
 fi